DataDog/datadog-ci/README.md

 The CI performs tests to avoid regressions by building the project, running unit tests and running one end-to-end test.

-The end-to-end test installs the package in a new project, configures it (using files in the `.github/workflows/e2e` folder) and runs a `synthetics run-tests` command in a Datadog Org (`Synthetics E2E Testing Org`) to verify the command is able to perform a test.
+The end-to-end test installs the package in a new project, configures it by using files in the `.github/workflows/e2e` folder, and runs a `synthetics run-tests` command in a Datadog org (such as `Synthetics E2E Testing Org`) to verify the command is able to perform a test.

-The synthetics tests ran are a browser test (id `neg-qw9-eut`) and an API test (id `v5u-56k-hgk`), both loading a page which outputs the headers of the request and verifying the `X-Fake-Header` header is present.
+The Synthetic tests that are run include a browser test (with a test ID of `neg-qw9-eut`) and an API test (with a test ID of `v5u-56k-hgk`).
+Both tests load a page which outputs the headers of the request and verifies the `X-Fake-Header` header is present.
 This header is configured as an override in the `.github/workflows/e2e/test.synthetics.json` file.
-The API and Application keys used by the command are stored in GitHub Secrets named `datadog_api_key` and `datadog_app_key`.
+The API and application keys used by the command are stored in GitHub Secrets named `datadog_api_key` and `datadog_app_key`.

 The goal of this test is to verify the command is able to run tests and wait for their results as expected as well as handling configuration overrides.